curityio/nonce-authenticator/README.md

 ## Nonce Authenticator

 This plugin uses the [Nonce Token Issuer](https://curity.io/docs/idsvr-java-plugin-sdk/latest/se/curity/identityserver/sdk/service/NonceTokenIssuer.html) from the Java SDK.\
-This enables the source application to issue a nonce and the target application to validate it.
+This enables the source application to issue a nonce and use it to bootstrap SSO in the target application.\
+The target application uses the nonce, with is validated in a silent authentication flow.

 ## Security Flow

 The source OAuth client must first extend its audience to include the nonce issuing endpoint.\
-Next, the client can post its ID token to the anonymous endpoint of the Nonce Authenticator.\
 The endpoint format is `[BASE URL]` + `[Anonymous Authentication Endpoint]` + `[Authenticator Name]`.
+The client can post its ID token to this endpoint, to create a nonce:

 ```
 curl -X POST 'https://idsvr.example.com/authentication/anonymous/nonce1?token=eyJraWQi...' \